nickkeepfer/GitWorkshop/02-Getting-Started-With-Git/README.md

 ```
 you should see something like `Initialised empty Git repository in /my/folder/structure/my-first-repo/.git/`.

 Congratulations, you are the proud owner of a git repository.
 That was easy, right?
-Now that's done, lets proceed by actually adding some files in there and commiting them.
+Now that's done, let's proceed by actually adding some files in there and committing them.

 ## Making Changes and Committing